 Shaping Te Upoko o te Ika: 2019 onwards!

-From now, Talk Wellington will roll along like the other stalwart blogs of Wellington, publishing occasionally with minimal social media outreach.
+From now, Talk Wellington will roll along like the other stalwart blogs of Wellington, publishing good stuff as energy allows.

-We may be a smaller animal now, but the information landscape has evolved.
-In the last wee while, we’ve observed Stuff.co.nz becoming noticeably more thoughtful and progressive in its transport coverage (and its new comments policy), and Newshub and TV1 showing greater interest in progressive angles on transport stories.
+Talk Wellington may be playing a smaller role in Wellington’s information ecosystem now, but the information landscape has changed too.
+In the last wee while, even predating our series with them, we’ve observed The Dominion Post / Wellington Stuff.co.nz becoming noticeably more thoughtful and progressive in their transport coverage (and its new comments policy).
+TV news are showing greater interest in progressive angles on transport stories.

 There’s been strong growth in aligned kaupapa groups like Women in Urbanism, Congestion Free Wellington and renewed vigour in Generation Zero.
 Plus Wellington’s got its foot in the burgeoning cohousing movement, and new Wellington groups like the Urban Justice Contemplaters are springing up.